flexera-public/policy_templates/tools/cloudformation-template/README.md

 ## For Maintainers

-New releases are created automatically by the `tools/cloudformation-template/aws_cft_generator.rb` script.
+New rolling releases are created automatically by the `tools/cloudformation-template/aws_cft_generator.rb` script.
 This script runs automatically via GitHub Actions whenever a change is made to the master branch.
 This script uses the permissions file `data/policy_permissions_list/master_policy_permissions_list.json` to obtain the information needed to generate the CloudFormation Template.
 This file, in turn, is sourced through its own automation that scrapes policy template README files.